UBC-MOAD/docs/xios-2.rst

 * :file:`domain_def.xml` defines "zoomed" sub-domains of the model domain and the grids on which they are defined.
   The "zooms" are defined on the i-j (x-y) directions, regardless of the depth of the sub-domain.
+  Please see the :ref:`domain_def.xmlFile` section below for more information about the structure and contents of :file:`domain_def.xml` files.

 * :file:`iodef.xml` defines the vertical extent of output grids in the :kbd:`axis` elements, and the output grids.